 - Fresh Parsley and Parmesan.
 My favorite toppings for this lentil soup!
 If you need to keep the soup dairy free, use nutritional yeast instead.

-- Sauté the onion in a large skillet until soft.
+- Sauté the onion in a large skillet.
 Add the carrots, celery, and spices.
 Transfer the mixture to the slow cooker.

 - Add the lentils, tomatoes, and broth to the slow cooker.
 Cover and cook on high for 3 to 4 hours or low for 6 to 8 hours.